unrealwork/atsd-use-cases/integrations/aws/route53-health-checks/README.md

 Route 53 supports health checks HTTP, HTTPS, and TCP protocols.

 The services considers the endpoint to be in a `Healthy` state when the specified percentage of checkers establish a TCP connection and (for HTTP/S) received a `2xx`/`3xx` response code from the server.
-The response should also contain the specified keyword if **String Matching** is enabled.
+The response also contains the specified keyword if **String Matching** is enabled.

-When specifying paths for HTTP/S endpoints, factor in the increased traffic sent to the target service.
-The monitored URL should not cause excessive load on the server.
+When specifying paths for HTTP/S endpoints, factor in the increased traffic sent to the target service so the monitored URL does not cause excessive load on the server.

 ### HTTPS